Swindon Settlement Agreement Solicitors

 A settlement agreement is a legally binding contract between you and your employer.
 By signing, you agree to waive your right to bring any future claims against your employer, typically in exchange for financial compensation or other benefits.

-Before signing, it’s essential to get independent legal advice to ensure that:
+Before signing, it’s essential to get independent legal advice from an experienced employment law solicitor to ensure that:

 1. The compensation offered is fair.